JoshHayes/JoshHayes/README.md

 ### Hey, I'm Josh ♾️

-> Fixed Income Quantitative Analyst on the rates & credit team at Fairtree Capital.
+> I am a Quantitative Analyst on the Fixed Income team at Fairtree Capital.
 > I teach mathematics to computers.

 #### 🔭 Work